oracle/terraform-provider-oci/website/docs/d/psql_backups.html.markdown

 The following arguments are supported:

 * `backup_id` - (Optional) A unique identifier for the backup.
+* `backup_source_type` - (Optional) A filter to return only backups whose backupSourceType matches the given backupSourceType
 * `compartment_id` - (Optional) The ID of the compartment in which to list resources.
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
 * `id` - (Optional) A unique identifier for the database system.